Cheap gym membership & fitness

 How to complain

-If your gym's breaching the contract or it contains unfair terms, you've every right to fight back.
-It's always worth trying to complain in person first, but if that doesn't work...
+If your gym's breaching the contract or it contains unfair terms, then you don't have to suffer in silence.
+It's always worth trying to call the gym first to see if it can help, but if not, you can use free complaints tool Resolver.

-If the complaint isn't resolved, Resolver can escalate it for free to UKactive, the trade group for gyms.
+The tool helps you manage your complaint, and if the company doesn't play ball, Resolver can escalate it for free to UKactive, the trade group for gyms.

 If your gym isn't listed on the Resolver site yet, or you prefer to complain direct, try following the steps below: